IAS 37 paras 84,85 disclosures, timing, sensitivities, policy, judgements

 Environmental provisions

-The environmental obligation includes estimated costs for the rehabilitation of coal mining, oil, gas and petrochemical sites.
-The amount provided is calculated based on currently available facts and applicable legislation.
+The environmental obligation includes estimated costs for the rehabilitation of coal mining, oil, gas and petrochemical sites, mainly in South Africa and Mozambique.

-The total environmental provision at 30 June 2022 amounted to R17 207 million (2021 – R16 196 million).
 In line with the requirements of the legislation of South Africa, the utilisation of certain investments is restricted for mining rehabilitation purposes.
-These investments amounted to R700 million (2021 – R676 million).
-In addition, indemnities of R2 314 million (2021 – R2 190 million) are in place.
+These investments amounted to R885 million (2024 – R816 million) and are included in Other long-term investments in the statement of financial position.
+In addition, indemnities of R2 907 million (2024 – R2 860 million) are in place.

 Accounting policies: